 "Land Withdrawal Act TRU Waste Volume (LWA TRU Waste Volume)" means the volume of TRU waste inside a disposal container.
-This volume is tracked and reported by the DOE internally relative to the WIPP Land Withdrawal Act total capacity limit of 6.2 million ft3 (175,564 m3) (Pub.
+This volume is tracked and reported by the DOE internally relative to the WIPP Land Withdrawal Act total capacity limit of 6.2 million ft (175,564 m) (Pub.
 L. 102-579, as amended).
 For informational purposes, the LWA TRU Waste Volume is included in Table 4.1.1.